Maile Flanagan

+Maile Flanagan (/'maɪli/; born May 19, 1965) is an American actress and comedian.
+She is best known as the voice of Naruto Uzumaki in the English dub of the Naruto franchise.
+Other prominent roles include voicing Piggley Winks in Jakers!
+The Adventures of Piggley Winks (for which she received two nominations for the Daytime Emmy Award for Outstanding Performer in an Animated Program and won once), and portraying Terry Perry in Lab Rats.

-Her live action work include appearances in Phone Booth (2002), The Number 23 (2007), Evan Almighty (2007), 500 Days of Summer (2009) and Transformers: Dark of the Moon (2011).
+Flanagan's live-action film work include appearances in Phone Booth (2002), The Number 23 (2007), Evan Almighty (2007), 500 Days of Summer (2009) and Transformers: Dark of the Moon (2011).
+She has also made guest appearances in several television series such as ER, Shameless, Bad Teacher, The Office and Grey's Anatomy.
+She appeared on the ABC sitcom Not Dead Yet in a recurring capacity.
+As of 2023, she is the voice of Matthew "Matt" Hornsby on the Adult Swim animated sitcom Royal Crackers.

-She has numerous theater credits including working with writer/director Justin Tanner in his plays Oklahomo!, Wife Swappers, Pot Mom, and Zombie Attack!
+Flanagan has numerous theater credits including working with writer/director Justin Tanner in his plays Oklahomo!, Wife Swappers, Pot Mom, and Zombie Attack!

-Early life and education
+Early life

 Flanagan was born in Honolulu, Hawaii.
 Her father worked for the U.S. military intelligence.
 In 1969, her family was stationed in Bangkok, Thailand and when she was ten, they moved to Germany.

 She graduated from a Department of Defense (DOD) school Munich America High School (MAHS) in 1983.
 In 1987, Flanagan graduated from Boston College with a degree in political science concentrating in history and mathematics.

 Career

 After a brief stint in Washington, D.C., Flanagan moved to Minneapolis and worked in theater roles and did stand-up comedy.
 She was in the comedy troupe Every Mother's Nightmare with Wayne Wilderson, Tom McCarthy and Nancy Walls.
 In 1996, she moved to Los Angeles with the stage production of The Bad Seed, which won an LA Weekly Theater Award for Best Comedy Ensemble.